Korean Grammar Point

 Key Takeaways

-• ~다가 is used to indicate an action that is interrupted by another.
+• ~다가 is used to express that an action was interrupted by another action.

 Quick Recap Quiz